kirixvelu/project-108/src/blog/article-130.md

 ---
-title: Canadian Heroes of the Vimy Ridge
+title: The March against Machines at Vimy Ridge
 description: Remembering the fallen Canadian heroes while imagining of future without war
 date: 2022-11-11
 category: "war"
 ---

 Year after year, we remember the sacrifices made by Canadian heroes on the 11th day of November.
-But the next day, we move on with our daily business without any follow up actions.
-Our heroes would not have entered the battlefield should they knew the war will never end one day.
+After few days, we move on with our daily lives without any follow up actions.
+Our heroes would not have entered Vimy Ridge should they knew the war will never end one day.
 Sadly, 100 years passed, we are still in the same page.
 Then, how do we turn the pages of the history?
 A poem to reflect.

 <!-- excerpt -->